-In our Annual Report on Form 10-K for the Fiscal Year ended January 31, 2024, filed with the SEC on April 8, 2024, we identified the critical accounting policies that affect our more significant estimates and assumptions used in preparing our condensed consolidated financial statements.
-We believe that the policies we follow for the valuation of our Hotel properties, which constitute most of our assets, are our most critical policies which has not changed in the period ended April 30, 2024.
+In our Annual Report on Form 10-K for the Fiscal Year ended January 31, 2024 January 31, 2025, filed with the SEC on April 8, 2024 May 1, 2025, we identified the critical accounting policies that affect our more significant estimates and assumptions used in preparing our condensed consolidated financial statements.
+We believe that the policies we follow for the valuation of our Hotel properties, which constitute most a major part of our assets, are our most critical policies which has not changed in the period ended October 31, 2024 April 30, 2025.
 Those policies include methods used to recognize and measure any identified impairment of our Hotel property assets.